Is leaching important for your plants and why should you do it?

 Soluble salt buildup happens most often when a plant is wick-or bottom-watered.

 The water soaked up into the container from the bottom of the plant moves the minerals upwards.
 When a plant is top-watered, the water applied soaks downward through the soil, exiting the plant via the drainage hole.
 This keeps the minerals from building up.

 So if you wick- or bottom-water your plant, leaching them becomes an important part of your plant care.
 The plants below are being wick-watered on the left and bottom-watered on the right.
 African violets are often bottom-watered.

 This is when leaching comes in.
 A wick-or-bottom watered plant needs leaching every 4-6 months.

 Water from the top, allowing the water to run through the plant for an extended period.

 Don’t give it only enough water to “water” the plant.
-Let the water run or leach through the container for a long time, which allows the minerals to flush from the soil as much as possible.
+Let the water run or leach through the container for a long time.
+This allows the minerals to flush from the soil as much as possible.

 If you have softened water, which has salt added to it, do NOT use it for your plants.

 Like ocean water, which is undrinkable, softened water is “undrinkable” for plants.
-It may not kill them right away, but it will eventually.
+It may not kill them right away, but in the future, it will.

 Signs of Soluble Salt Damage